The Register® — Biting the hand that feeds IT

-Analysis The man named by the FBI as infamous hacktivist Sabu was undone by an embarrassing security blunder, it has emerged.
+Analysis The man named by the FBI as infamous hacktivist Sabu was undone by an embarrassing security blunder, it is claimed.

 The alleged LulzSec kingpin eventually copped to a battery of hacking charges last August and was reported to have been "co-operating" with the FBI in the months leading up to yesterday's arrests.

-Police locked onto Hector Xavier Monsegur, an unemployed 28-year-old from New York – allegedly LulzSec hacktivist supremo Sabu – after he apparently made the mistake of logging into an IRC chat server without using the Tor anonymisation service1.
+Agents locked onto Hector Xavier Monsegur, an unemployed 28-year-old from New York – allegedly LulzSec hacktivist supremo Sabu – after he apparently made the mistake of logging into an IRC chat server without using an anonymisation service such as a secure proxy or Tor1.

 It's unclear precisely when investigators identified Monsegur as a prime suspect in the case.
-However by early June separate digital sleuthing by various parties – most notably @backtracesec and purported ex-military anti-WikiLeaks hacker The Jester (th3j35t3r) – led to the public fingering of Monsegur as Sabu.
+However by early June last year, separate digital sleuthing by various parties – most notably @backtracesec and purported ex-military anti-WikiLeaks hacker The Jester (@th3j35t3r) – led to the public fingering of Monsegur as Sabu.

 However the fact that Monsegur was named at all caused investigators to fear he would destroy evidence if they failed to act quickly.
 The Puerto Rican immigrant's flat was raided on 7 June last year.

-The report said investigators had coerced the unemployed dad into co-operating by threatening him with two years in prison away from his children on the easy-to-prove ID theft charges alone if he failed to turn informant on the rest of the LulzSec crew.
+Investigators reportedly coerced the unemployed dad into cooperating by threatening him with two years in prison away from his children on the easy-to-prove ID theft charges alone if he failed to turn informant on the rest of the LulzSec crew.
 The feds also persuaded him to turn over the encryption keys on his battered laptop, allowing them to obtain evidence of Monsegur's "hacking activities".

 “It was because of his kids,” an FBI source told Fox News.
 “He’d do anything for his kids.
 He didn’t want to go away to prison and leave them.
 That’s how we got him.”